EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.txt

 = Where will these tabs appear? =
 When the product is viewed on your website you will see the tabs you created to the right of the default "Description" tab.

+= I added tabs, but they didn't appear on the front-end of the site.
+What's up? = Make sure you hit the Product's main Update button to save all the edits you made to custom tabs or they will not be saved.

 = How do I change the order of the tabs? =
 To change the order of the custom tabs use the up and down arrows to the right of the Tab Title.